univie-histR-2020s/univie-histR-2020s.github.io/_posts/z.2020-04-18-L06.md

 The zipped file includes everything you need for the practical session.
 Download and unzip (read the article at home!).

-**NB:** create a notebook and work through the following questions.
+**Note:** create a notebook and work through the following questions.
 Group work is encouraged.
 Please, explain in one or two sentences what you do in each step, so that your work is also human-readable.
+Please, submit this notebook as your homework.
+MAke sure to name your file in the following manner: `070184-LXX-HW-YourLastName-YourMatriculationNumber.EXT`, where `LXX` is the number of the lesson for which you submit homework; `YourLastName` is your last name; and `YourMatriculationNumber` is your matriculation number; `EXT` is the extension of your file --- yopu can submit it either as HTML or as a PDF.

+## SECTION I.

+Please, provide your answers (2-3 sentences) to the following questions:

 * Can you figure which file contains data?
 * In which format is data?
-How can we load it into R?
+* How can we load it into R?
+(Describe and provide working `R code`)
 * What is the chronological extent of this data?
 	* [*easy-ish*] What periods can it be divided into?
 How can we do that?
 * How can we introduce the following categories into this data: